 The Defense Attaché office Berlin is one of the oldest in the Defense Attaché System.
 The Defense Attaché Office in Germany traces its origin to the establishment of U.S. Military Attachés in the 1880s.
 Excepting the period during and immediately after the two World Wars (1917-1921 and 1941-1954, respectively) when there was no U.S. diplomatic presence in Germany, there has been a military attaché assigned to Germany since 1880.

-The Defense Attaché is the primary military advisor to the Ambassador and Country Team on military issues and developments within Germany.
-Additionally he represents the Secretary of Defense, the Chairman of the Joint Chiefs of Staff, and greater Department of Defense (DoD) elements; plans and coordinates U.S. military activities with the German Armed Forces throughout Germany (including coordination with DoD, Joint Staff, and USEUCOM); observes and reports on German military developments; oversees U.S. military training programs (including Foreign Area Officer in-country training and the Personnel Exchange Programs); and supports DoD and other VIP visits.
-In addition to the Defense Attaché, this office has a U.S. Navy Captain and an Army & Air Force Colonel who represent their respective service secretary and chief.
-DAO Berlin has eight military attachés and 5 support staff, with six locally Employed Staff members.
-The Defense Attaché is a member of the Country Team.
+The Senior Defense Official and Defense Attaché (SDO/DATT) is the primary military advisor to the Ambassador and Country Team on military issues and developments within Germany.
+Additionally he represents the Secretary of Defense, the Chairman of the Joint Chiefs of Staff, United States European Command, and greater Department of Defense (DoD) elements; is designated as the Security Cooperation Officer for Germany; plans and coordinates U.S. military activities with the German Armed Forces throughout Germany (including coordination with DoD, Joint Staff, and USEUCOM); observes and reports on German military developments; oversees U.S. military training programs (including Foreign Area Officer in-country training and the Personnel Exchange Programs); and supports DoD and other VIP visits.
+The SDO/DATT is a member of the Country Team.
+In addition to the SDO/DATT, this office has a Navy Captain and Army & Air Force colonels who represent their respective service secretaries and chiefs.
+DAO Berlin has a total of nine attachés and five support staff, with five Locally Employed Staff members.

 Defense Attaché Office